shastrihm/Locality-Coq/README.md

 ```

 **Intermediate results:**
-As part of building up the machinery to prove the main result, we've included a number relatively lightweight formalisms.
+As part of building up the machinery to prove the main result, we've included a number of relatively lightweight formalisms.
 These include:
 - Miscellaneous properties for natural numbers (these are relatively trivial)
 - Definition and properties for absolute differences ($|a - b|$).
 - Definition and properties of exponentiation